Two-dimensional RMSD projections for reaction path visualization and validation

-with optimal permutation \(\mathbf{P}\) and rotation \(\mathbf{R}\) determined via the Iterative Rotations and Assignments (IRA) algorithms \cite{gundeIRAShapeMatching2021} algorithm.
-This procedure guarantees unique, invariant coordinates regardless of the initial atom indexing or frame orientation.
+To map the high-dimensional optimization trajectory onto a consistent 2D subspace, we define the projection coordinates \((r, p)\) as the distances from the reactant (\(\mathbf{R}\)) and product (\(\mathbf{P}\)) reference configurations.
+To ensure the metric remains robust across automated workflows where atom indexing may vary, we employ a permutation-invariant Root Mean Square Deviation (RMSD) with optimal permutation \(\boldsymbol{\Pi}\) and rotation \(\mathbf{Q}\) determined via the Iterative Rotations and Assignments (IRA) \cite{gundeIRAShapeMatching2021} algorithm.
+This procedure guarantees unique, invariant coordinates regardless of the initial atom indexing or frame orientation \cite{goswamiEnhancedClimbingImage2026}.
 The discrete optimization steps provide a sparse sampling of this geometric subspace.

-To visualize the underlying potential energy landscape, we construct a continuous perceptually uniform color-mapped surface using radial basis function (RBF) interpolation of the energies sampled throughout the optimization history.
-The discrete optimization samples we interpolate using thin-plate spline functions with smoothing parameter \(\lambda = L/100\), where \(L = \max(\text{RMSD}_R^{\max}, \text{RMSD}_P^{\max})\) forms the domain extent.
-This choice provides a smoothing length scale of approximately 1\% of the coordinate range, suppressing noise from sparse sampling while preserving essential landscape topology.
-This visualization displays the convergence dynamics and the contours of the explored energy surface, while highlighting the final path with insets for saddle points and additional reference structures.